jimemarc/mdtest/writing_docstrings.md

 As a convention, the format for docstrings in topology common is as follows:

     def function_name1(param1, param2, param3):
         """
         Brief description of function

         Detailed descrption of function

         :param param1: <0-255> Description
         :param type_x param2: The description of this parameter is too long to fit in one line.
-Use indentation.
+Use indentation
         :param param3: Description
         :type param3: type_of_param3
         :returns: Description of the return value
         :rtype: return_type
         """

-> ### Tip
+> ### Notes
 > - Use type information only in necessary cases.
+> - Notice the two equivalent ways of declaring type information in `param_2` and `param_3`
 > - Use parameter lists and return values where applicable.
+> - Don't end descriptions with a period (Exception: long descriptions)

 > ### Warning
 > The indentation in the multiline description of `param2` is